Italy PM Renzi says wants to help Greece within EU framework

 “We want to give Greece a hand, which doesn’t mean we’ll always say it is right,” Renzi said after meeting Tsipras at his office in Rome.

-Renzi said that he did not discuss details of Greece’s plan to renegotiate its debt repayment program with creditors.
+Renzi said that he did not discuss details of Greece’s plan to renegotiate its debt repayment programme with creditors.
 But he added that Italy would be ready to “listen and discuss” the proposals Greece brings before European institutions.
+(Reporting by Steve Scherer; editing by Alessandra Galloni)